RahulChauhan-2002/Email-Spam-Report-Tool/README.md

-# Email Spam Report Tool 📧
+# Email Deliverability Testing Tool 📧

 A professional web application that tests email deliverability by checking where your emails land in recipients' inboxes.
 Ensure your emails reach the inbox, not the spam folder!